Best Time For An African Safari

 The Short Dry Season in East Africa

 The wet or green season, running from November to April in most regions, has its own set of attractions.
-Although the rains bring thicker vegetation and can make wildlife harder to spot, the scenery becomes vibrant and lush—ideal for landscape photography.
+Although the rains bring thicker vegetation and can make wildlife harder to spot, the scenery becomes vibrant and lush—ideal for landscape photography and birdwatching.
+Additionally, the green season sees fewer tourists and more competitive pricing from safari lodges.

 Shoulder Seasons: The Best of Both Worlds

-If you’re looking for a balance between decent wildlife sightings and fewer crowds, the shoulder seasons—particularly May and November—can offer an ideal middle ground.
+If you’re looking for a balance between decent wildlife sightings and fewer crowds, the shoulder seasons can offer an ideal middle ground.
 These months mark the transition between dry and wet seasons and often provide good game viewing with the added benefit of more moderate prices.

 Choosing the Right Time for Your Safari